 Is Mandalay expensive to visit?

 Mandalay is a smaller destination that attracts a range of visitors, each with distinct travel styles, spending habits, and budgetary requirements.
-You'll find a wide array of accommodation options, such as luxury hotels, mid-range places, or budget-friendly hostels.
+Visitors can find a range of options for accommodation from high-end luxury hotels to mid-range places to budget-friendly hostels.

 Mandalay can certainly rack up expenses, but there are strategies to minimize costs, including looking for discounts and coupons.